 In Finland, the same national market participant code can be used for roles that are connected to the same Company.
-E.g., a balance responsible company in Finland can use the same national market participant code for its BRP and RE roles as well as for its DSO role for its non-concessional grids (e.g. production metering grid areas).
-With GS1 (GLN) codes the same is not possible in Finland.
-Instead, each market role needs to have its own unique GS1 (GLN) code.
+E.g., a balance responsible company in Finland can use the same national market participant code for its BRP, BSP and RE roles as well as for its DSO role for its non-concessional grids (e.g. production metering grid areas).
+However, with GS1 (GLN) codes, the DSO role needs to have its own unique code, while BRP, BSP and RE may still use same code if they are connected to the same company.